 - Chronic kidney disease (may be due to uraemia or repeated microtrauma during dialysis).

 Patients should be advised to avoid excessive pressure over the elbow.
 Care should also be taken not to traumatise the elbow from persistent rubbing or contact sports.
-Elbow pads may help to prevent recurrence until the initial inflammation resolves.
+Elbow pads may help to prevent recurrence, although this has not been proven in clinical studies.

 Further reading & references